e0ipso/e0ipso.github.io/_posts/2019-12-22-trying-lineage-os.md

   - Privacy
   - Open Source
 ---
-Mercè's smart phone screen broke again.
+Mercè's smart phone screen broke recently.
 Luckily I was able to get a screen replacement for her old OnePlus 3T.
 Putting everything back was a challenge in itself, but thanks to [this YouTube](https://invidio.us/watch?v=re_XPxRkxFQ) I was able to succeed.
 <!-- more -->
 I tried to re-install the factory defaults, but I found out that there was additional damage on top of the screen andn some features were unusable.
 I decided to give Lineage OS a try, with a focus on privacy.
 Using the guidelines of [this video](https://invidio.us/watch?v=WSNGK9gmdpg) I was able to put everything together.
 I had to pivot in some cases to make things work for my case, but I didn't feel I knew what I was doing yet I succeeded.